rishabprasad005/role-courses/RH124/Notes.md

 - **Tilde Expansion:-**
   - The Bash shell provides some variables that are prefixed with **‘~’** character which is called Tilde Expansions.
 Tilde expansion is the process of converting these abbreviations to the directory names that they stand for.

   - Tilde(~) expands to the value of **$HOME** variable.
-If $HOME is not defined, then it expands to the value of the home directory set for the current user defined in **/etc/passwd** fileThe _/etc/passwd_ file contains the username, real name, identification information, and basic account information for each user.
+If $HOME is not defined, then it expands to the value of the home directory set for the current user defined in **/etc/passwd** file.
+The _/etc/passwd_ file contains the username, real name, identification information, and basic account information for each user.

     ```bash
     # Tilde(~) expands to the value of $HOME variable